-Silver, a hybrid precious/industrial metal, is a commodity play on global technological advancement.
-Silver was once highly dependent on the film photography industry, which collapsed into insignificance with the rise of the digital camera, a major reason for the metal’s weak price in the 1990s.
-Today silver’s industrial demand is driven by brazing alloys and solders, growing electronic demand in smart phones, tablets, TV’s and increasingly by new applications like silk-screened circuit paths and radio frequency ID tags, clothing, and bandages, as well as photovoltaics (solar panels) and new medical applications: silver is both biocidal and highly conductive and it is used now in many third world countries for water purification.
+Silver, both a precious and industrial metal, is a metal impacted by global technological expansion.
+Silver was once highly dependent on the film and photography industry, which collapsed into insignificance with the rise of the digital camera, a major reason for the metal’s weak price in the 1990s.
+Today silver’s industrial demand is driven by brazing alloys and solders, growing electronics demand in smart phones, tablets, TV’s and increasingly by new applications like silk-screened circuit paths and radio frequency ID tags, clothing, and bandages, as well as photovoltaics (solar panels) and new medical applications: silver is both biocidal and highly conductive and it is used now in many third world countries for water purification.

-In spite of present market conditions, these few points may help you as a reader to understand, beyond the headlines, the true intrinsic and some would argue inelastic nature and growing value of this precious and industrial metal that distinguish the metal from other investment options.
+In spite of present market conditions, these few points may help you as a reader to understand, beyond the headlines, the true intrinsic and some would argue inelastic nature and growing value of this precious and industrial metal that distinguishes itself from other investment options due to its inelasticity.

 If you believe–as I do–that the world’s monetary authorities will never allow deflation to take hold and that the odds of inflation climbing to some degree in the years ahead are significant, it makes sense to own some silver to diversify your investment portfolio.
 (The right percentage to hold is something you should carefully consider with an investment advisor.)
-Timing any investment correctly is always a challenge, but silver’s price has fallen significantly in the last two years and is beginning to show tentative signs of a new meteoric rise as the world awakes to the reality of fewer ounces above ground then gold.
-Perhaps the worst has passed for silver.
+Timing any investment correctly is always a challenge, but silver’s price has fallen significantly in the last 5 years and is beginning to show tentative signs of a new meteoric rise as the world awakes to the reality of fewer ounces above ground then gold.
+Perhaps the worst has passed or silver.